What is Website Optimization for SEO? Strategies and Goals

 Step 2: Conduct research with A/B testing

-To accomplish these optimization goals, a website should conduct quantitative and qualitative research on key pages of their website which have the largest impact on their end goal.
+To accomplish these optimization goals, a website should conduct research on key pages of their website which have the largest impact on their end goal.

-One example of a page that can be valuable when conducting A/B testing is their homepage.
-Home page is a good place to start as much of the inbound traffic will arrive on this page first.
+One example of a page that can be valuable when conducting A/B testing is the homepage.
+The homepage of a website is a good place to start as much of the inbound traffic will arrive on this page first.
 When visitors do land on the homepage, make sure they quickly understand what the business is offering in terms of products or services.
-If this happens immediately, people will likely move further into the website.

-Determine the best way to impact your overall objective.
-Once you know what you want to achieve, you should identify what the underperforming parts of individual pages are and begin generating ideas on how to test and eventually improve various elements.
+Next determine the best way to impact your overall objective.
+Once you know what you want to achieve, you should identify what the underperforming components of the pages are and begin coming up with ideas on how to test and improve them.

 Generate a list of variables you want to experiment with an A/B test.
-The changes and tests you want to run should be created in multiple variations and run conducted using an A/B split testing tool.
+The changes and tests you want to conduct should be created in multiple variations and carried out using an A/B split testing tool.

 Conduct the experiment and test your options.
-When conducting the experiment and tests, it’s essential that during the process enough data and information is gathered to make a well informed decision that is statistically significant.
+When conducting the experiment and tests, it’s essential to gather as much date as possible.
+That way you can make a well informed decision that is statistically significant.
 Data driven decisions will make sure you are not guessing when it comes to your business.

 Step 3: Analyze data, and make adjustments